This content is only partially available in English.

 Passwords, Data and Security

-It can be assumed that passwords that you entered or saved on affected devices administered by the ZIK have been leaked.
-The attackers had access using remote maintenance software and a keylogger.
-Please change all private and professional passwords that you used on these devices as a precaution.
+It must be assumed that passwords you entered or stored on affected ZIK-administered devices have been compromised.
+The attackers gained access using remote maintenance software and a keylogger.
+As a precaution, please change all private and professional passwords that you used on these devices.

-For self-administered devices, the university recommends the analysis software Malwarebytes to identify problems.
+For self-managed devices, the university recommends using the analysis software Malwarebytes to identify potential issues.

 A password change is mandatory in order to use the restored services.

-Appointments at the Campus, Holzstraße, and Wallstraße locations are announced via the Mainz Campus2Go app.
+Appointments for the distribution of the new domain passwords are announced via the Mainz Campus2Go app.

 Seien Sie wachsam gegenüber möglichen Trittbrettfahrern, die versuchen könnten, aus der Situation Profit zu schlagen (z.
 B. Angebote zum Rückkauf angeblich abgeflossener Daten).